 Wind conditions comfortable for standing are preferable at building entrances, while conditions suitable for walking are suitable for sidewalks.
-Conditions at the proposed main residential and commercial entrances and related walkways are considered comfortable, with the above noted exception, and suitable to the intended purpose.
+Conditions at the proposed main residential entrances and related walkways are considered comfortable, with the above noted exception, and suitable to the intended purpose.
 Consideration of existing and proposed surface roughness features too fine to incorporate into the massing model will further improve the comfort ratings.
+It is recommended that the main entrances to the Towers be recessed into the façade of the buildings such that winds deflected to flow along the sidewalks adjacent to the buildings will not act upon the door leafs.

-Outdoor Amenity Areas
+Rooftop Outdoor Amenity Areas